Using Your Own Load Balancer

-Note: App logging with Loggregator requires WebSockets.
+Note: App logging with Loggregator requires WebSocket.
 To use another logging service, see Streaming App Logs to Log Management Services.

-For information about how to install an F5 Local Traffic Manager (LTM) as a load balancer for Pivotal Platform and PAS, see Configuring an F5 Load Balancer for PAS.
+For information about how to install an F5 Local Traffic Manager (LTM) as a load balancer for Ops Manager and PAS, see Configuring an F5 Load Balancer for PAS.
 For more information about F5 LTMs, see the F5 documentation.

-To integrate your own load balancer with Pivotal Platform, you must ensure:
+To integrate your own load balancer with PAS, you must ensure:

 - WebSocket connections are not blocked for Loggregator functionality.

 - The load balancer must be able to reach the Gorouter IP addresses.